HajiMohamedRufai/PowerBI/README.md

 2. **Data Connection:**
    - Connect the PowerBI report to your relevant data sources.
-   - Verify data relationships and integrity.
+   - Verify data relationships and integrity (no need to do it here).

 3. **Customization:**
    - Tailor visuals to match specific requirements.